-Your system contains four dual-motor cooling fans.
+Your system contains four cooling fans, single- or dual-motor depending on your system configuration.
 These provide cooling for the processor, PCI cards, and memory modules.
 Systems with redundant power supplies also contain one single-motor fan to provide cooling for the power supplies.